 Hong Kong cost of travel has to be analyzed in different aspects.
 While food and transport are relatively affordable, accommodation is usually expensive.
 This perception is especially true if you are coming from Southeast Asia.

-When it comes to food, Hong Kong really has it all.
+When it comes to food, this Chinese Special Administrative Region really has it all.
 From street food to refined restaurants, you can experience local and international cuisine at its best in Hong Kong.
 If you like street food and night markets, eating out in Hong Kong is not only amazing, but also cheap.

 Hong Kong area is quite limited, and the population density is high.
 Therefore, accommodation is one of the most expensive aspects of visiting this region.
 However, Hong Kong offers from budget hostels with dorms to luxurious hotels.